 (3) inefficiency in teaching or in the management of a school, consistent with subdivision 5, paragraph (b);

-(4) affliction with active tuberculosis or other communicable disease must be considered as cause for removal or suspension while the teacher is suffering from such disability; or
+(4) affliction with a communicable disease must be considered as cause for removal or suspension while the teacher is suffering from such disability; or

 (5) discontinuance of position or lack of pupils.

 For purposes of this paragraph, conduct unbecoming a teacher includes an unfair discriminatory practice described in section 363A.13.